jsdelivr/jsdelivr/README.md

 1. Static files needed for the project to work.
 2. If there is no minified version of the main js/css file please create your own.
 [Tool][3] (Minify only, no symbol obfuscation. )
+3. If there are official or expected source maps for the minified js, please include those in the folder.
+Currently, the following projects officially support the `.map` files:
+  * angularjs
+  * jQuery
-3. Do not upload useless files like demos, examples, licenses, readmes and any other files not being used in the production.
+4. Do not upload useless files like demos, examples, licenses, readmes and any other files not being used in the production.

 URL Structure